hyunholee26/hyunholee26.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href=https://sgsup.asu.edu/>Arizona State University</a>.
+Tempe, AZ, USA
 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>5515 Lattie F. Coor Hall</p>
+    <p>976 S. Forest Mall</p>
+    <p>Tempe, AZ 85281</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a <b>Senior Manager at K-water</b> (Korea Water Resources Corporation), also I am currently studying at <b>Arizona State University as a GIS Ph.D Student</b> in Tempe, United States.
+I am a member of CICI lab advised by prof. Wenwen Li.
+My research focus on deep learning for geospatial data such as remote sensed images and DEM (digital elevation model) More specifically, my research focuses on incorporating domain knowledge within data-driven models or learning process as an inductive bias, thereby achieving efficient learning from few samples or sparse observations.
+Also, I would like to research the applications of these techniques in water resources management such as the prediction of water level and dam inflow.

+Previously, I received a M.S. degree in Computer Sciecne from the KAIST(Korea Advanced Institute of Science & Technology), advised by prof. Kwangyun Wohn.